-Transplants must be done at a Designated Facility (except for corneal transplants).

-- Removal of an organ or tissue from you (the donor) for purposes of a transplant to another person. - Health care services for transplants involving animal organs. - Transplant services that are not performed at a Designated Facility, except for corneal transplants.
+- Transplants must be done at a Designated Facility (except for corneal transplants). - The Plan does not cover: - Removal of an organ or tissue from you (the donor) for purposes of a transplant to another person. - Health care services for transplants involving animal organs. - Transplant services that are not performed at a Designated Facility, except for corneal transplants.